mist64/cbmsrc/README.md

 The source contains a 90 degree rotated 6x8 pixel variant of the PETSCII character/graphics set.

+## MONITOR_KIM

+The KIM-1 "monitor" ROM (1975) from the [zimmers.net archive](http://www.zimmers.net/anonftp/pub/cbm/src/kim-1/kim.asm), converted to LF line breaks.
+The missing closing `'` characters have been added to the `KIM` and `ERR` lines.

+## KIMATH

+The KIM-1 "KIMATH" math package (1976).
+Generated from the [original LST printout](http://retro.hansotten.nl/uploads/files/kimath.ZIP), and the .asm reconstruction by C. Bond from the same package.
 # Credits

 This repository is maintained by Michael Steil, mist64@mac.com